Oxen (OXEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Oxen Historical Price

-According to the latest data gathered on Oxen live price page, the current price of Oxen is 0.077054USD.
-The circulating supply of Oxen(OXEN) is 70.40M OXEN , giving it a market capitalization of $5.42M.
+According to the latest data gathered on Oxen live price page, the current price of Oxen is 0.062109USD.
+The circulating supply of Oxen(OXEN) is 70.40M OXEN , giving it a market capitalization of $4.37M.

 The Oxen Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OXEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.